RiccardoScott1/talktomycrawl/article_nontech.md

     )
 ```

-# ---- COMMENT ----
-I think the below should be anchored / linked back to what was said before.
-Maybe with something like "putting it all together" or such.
-I feel at this
-point we have looked through much code in detail and might feel lost on how
-it all works together.
-# ---- COMMENT END ----

 We will have one row per page in `crawled_pages` with useful extracted data
 such internal and external urls, text, html and other metadata (for example: